eagle4life69/otr-contributor-directory/readme.txt

 == Description ==

-OTR Contributor Directory lets you build contributor profiles for your OTRWesterns.com podcast.
-It dynamically displays grouped episode listings by show and year with sortable tables and download buttons.
-Fully integrates with PowerPress and your custom bulk-download endpoint.
+OTR Contributor Directory lets you build contributor pages for your OTRWesterns.com podcast.
+It dynamically lists episodes featuring each contributor, grouped by show and year, and styled for easy navigation and quick access to downloads.
+Ideal for highlighting actors, writers, or other roles.

 == How to Use ==